Sagar-Bhalsing/F1_Project/README.md

 5. **Instagram Banner**: Tap red "F1 25" card for @boxbox_club.
 6. **Back Navigation**: Standard Compose Nav (up gesture or back button).

-Note: As of Nov 2025, mock data may show no upcoming races—use static fallback.

 ## Project Structure

 ```